w821881341/Deep_metric/README.md

 - For training, an NVIDIA GPU is strongly recommended for speed.
 CPU is supported but training may be slow.

 #### Attention!!
-The pre-trained model inception-v2 is transferred from Caffe, it can only  work normally on specific version of Pytorch or Python.
+The pre-trained model inception-v2 is transferred from Caffe, it can only  work normally on specific version of Pytorch.
-I do not figure out why, and do not which version is best(the code can be run without bug, but the performance is bad), but if you want to get similar performance as me
 Please create an env as follows:

 - Python